LightWare-Optoelectronics/Arduino-Library-SF22/lw_sf22/Readme.txt

 sf22.i2cWriteSerialBaudrate(uint32_t Rate); 					// This will change the Serial Baudrate.
 Rate is the position in the table below
 																// for example Rate = 4 is 115200 baudrate
 																// serialBaudTable[9] = { 9600, 19200, 38400, 57600, 115200, 230400, 460800, 921600, 1440000 };
-sf22.i2cReadI2CAddress(void); 									// This will request the current I2C Address
-sf22.i2cWriteI2CAddress(uint32_t Address); 						// This will change the I2C interface Address
+sf22.i2cReadI2CAddress(int16_t report); 									// This will request the current I2C Address sf22.i2cWriteI2CAddress(uint32_t Address); 						// This will change the I2C interface Address